FoundnotLost/Background/README.md

-# Background
+# background-generator
-ZTM Background Project
+Fun project with JavaScript